etsuhisa/table4panes/README.md

 ### "fit"
 If it is true, the bottom right pane fits the parent node.
+* Specify the width of the margin from the viewport with fit-margin-width.
+* Specify the width of the margin from the viewport with fit-margin-height.

 ### Size
 The size of each pane is specified the following: